slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/01-introduction.md

 wide area network.

-This tutorial introduces SlipStream and describes how to get started using SlipStream™.
+This tutorial introduces SlipStream and describes how to get started using it.
 After this, a set of examples adapted for each type of user is provided.
 As the examples build on previous examples and become increasingly more complex, readers will want to work through the examples from the beginning.